AIDASoft/podio/doc/filtering.md

 - **keep-all** (default) — every object survives.
 - **predicate** (`keep`) — an object survives iff the predicate holds.
+- **drop-all** (`drop`) — no object survives.
+Equivalent to an always-false predicate, but type-free since it never inspects an object.
 - **keep-if-referenced** (`keepReferenced`) — an object survives iff a surviving object references it.
 This is an orphan sweep, computed as a mark-and-sweep reachability from the surviving *roots* (the predicate/keep-all survivors).